AbuBakrAlKurdi/TFT-Itemboard/README.md

 Hi Guys,

 this is my first App i programmed by myself.
 Feel free to use it.
 Like the Name says, its an TFT Itemboardsheet.
-Everything you need to know, you can took from the Screenshot below :)
+Everything you need to know, you can took from the Screenshots below :)
 Im currently working on it, so its possible that i will upload updated Versions.

-If you like it you can leave a little tip vie Paypal :)
+If you like it you can leave a little tip via Paypal :)

 [![Donate with PayPal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/donate/?hosted_button_id=XJQ7X87GQB25A)